Sports-Buddy-App/.github/profile/README.md

 - Connect with other athletes through chat 💬
 - Stay informed on events happening in your area through our partnerships with sports centers and clubs 📢

-With more than 100 sports available, there's something for everyone on Sports Buddy. 🎉

-So what are you waiting for?
-Download the app now and join the community 🤟🏼

-# Where are we?
+## Where are we?

 Sports Buddy was launched half-year ago.
 Currently we are focused on Spain, expanding from Barcelona to the whole country.
-Our current metrics:

-- 4500 users...
-- 400 daily active users...
-- +1000 connections between buddies...
-- +2000 sports activities created...

-so far.
+With more than 1000 connections between buddies and 2000 sports activities created so far, we provide a dynamic and inclusive community for individuals who share a passion for sports.

+## Support or issues

+Visit our [website](https://sportsbuddy.org/) to get started and be a part of the Sports Buddy revolution today!

+If you find an issue or bug you can either [open an issue](https://github.com/Sports-Buddy-App/.github/issues) using this same public repo or email us at [info@sportsbuddy.org](mailto:info@sportsbuddy.org).

-# Join us
+## Join us

+Don't let your love for sports go unnoticed.
 Download the app on iOS or Android NOW!
 Scan this QR code with your phone and you'll get redirected to the stores.

 <div align="center">
   <a href="https://sportsbuddy.org" target="_blank">